fleury12/DevSecOps-Project/README.md

    - `syncPolicy`: Configure the sync policy, including automatic syncing, pruning, and self-healing.

 4. **Access your Application**
-   - To Access the app make sure port 30007 is open in your security group and then open a new tab paste your NodeIP:30007, your app should be running.
+   - To Access the app make sure port 30007 is open in your security group of the node and then open a new tab paste your NodeIP:30007, your app should be running.

 **Phase 7: Cleanup**